BuildsWithKing/30-days-solidity-challenge/Day019-SimpleAuction/README.md

-# 🛒 SimpleAuction Smart Contract
+# 🛒 SimpleAuction Smart Contract (Day 19 – 30 Days of Solidity)

 A fully modular and production-ready smart contract that allows users to list items, bid with ETH, and manage auction lifecycles.
 Built entirely from scratch in Solidity by [@BuildsWithKing](https://github.com/BuildsWithKing).